ThibaultJanBeyer/cheatsheets/theory/identifying-security-vulnerabilities.md

 User access to resources.

-- I.e. a DDOS Attacks is such a thread, a CDNM can mitigate that issue
+- I.e. a DDOS Attacks is such a thread, a CDN can mitigate that issue

 ## Thread Modeling